Okanjo/okanjo-docs/docs/Constants.md

 :   `206` Occurs when the cause store receives a donation for the sale of an item.
 `STORE_DEBIT_DONATION_OKANJO_COMMISSION_FEE`
 :   `207` Commission collected by Okanjo for facilitating the donation of an item.
 Only collected when applicable.
+`STORE_CREDIT_ITEM_SALES_TAX`
+:   `208` Sales tax for the sale of the item.
+Only collected when the store is configured to do so and the buyer is not exempt from tax.

 `STORE_DEBIT_DISBURSEMENT_FEE`
 :   `221` Third-party disbursement processing fee.
 For example, 25¢ for direct deposits, 2% up to $1 for PayPal.